 Actions agreed following the day were:

 - RightCare to develop an optimal pathway for epilepsy based on the day’s discussions and further input from attendees/stakeholders.
 They are looking to pull together a multidisciplinary group to ensure that everyone’s views are heard.

 - NNAG will be looking to set up an epilepsy subgroup to take some of the actions and improvements identified forward.

 For more information on how to be involved in this please get in contact.

 Clinical Leaders Away Day

 The NNAG Clinical Leaders Day was held in Birmingham on 5 December 2018.
 A full write up from the event is available here.

-NNAG is currently exploring projects on mental health and on care planning for 2019.
+NNAG is currently developing projects on mental health, headache and care planning for 2019.
 If you are interested in getting involved in either of these projects please get in contact.